tzmanics/workshop-better-build-a-build-plugin/5_using-utils.md

 * [`git`](https://www.netlify.com/products/functions/?utm_source=blog&utm_medium=what-plugin-2-tzm&utm_campaign=devex): using this utility you can link actions or get information about modified, deleted, or created files since a git commit
 * [`run`](https://github.com/netlify/build/tree/master/packages/run-utils): this utility allows you to run commands inside Netlify Build but currently there is only the `run` command

 All of these are documented in the [Netlify build repo](https://github.com/netlify/build/blob/master/packages/) if you'd like to delve a little deeper into the code.
 Did I already say the possibilities are endless?
-Well, these utilities make them even more endlessy (not a word but tell me it didn't make sense).
+Well, these utilities make them even more endless-y (not a word but tell me it didn't make sense).

+## Error Error ヽ(#ﾟДﾟ)ﾉ

-As I pointed out earlier we'll be looking at handling errors using a few functions from `build/errors`.
+To do a little experimenting let's look into handling errors using a few functions from `build/errors`.
 Thankfully, we have three different options for handling the build if our plugin has an error.

 * `utils.build.failBuild('message')`: will fail the build completely
 * `utils.build.failPlugin('message')`: will not fail the build but will fail the plugin